 Finally, building good business credit is critically important.
 Financial institutions look at your credit history and credit scores when determining whether to extend credit to you—and vendors, suppliers, and potential business partners might also check your credit prior to doing business with you.
 Checking your own credit on a regular basis helps you find out where you stand, can help you spot credit-killing errors, and determine what steps you need to take to get a stronger score.

 There are several ways to check your credit, but Nav is a resource that gives free access to easy-to-read personal and business credit reports and monitoring.
-It also provides tools to build business credit and a marketplace that matches users to lending options based on their approval odds.
+It also provides tools to build business credit and matches users to lending options based on their approval odds.
 This can make it easier for business owners to get affordable funding, lower their costs, and save time.